-Proposal One: The election of Paul D. Arling as a Class I director to serve on the Board of Directors until the next Annual Meeting of Stockholders to be held in 2014 or until the election and qualification of his successor;
+Proposal One: To elect Paul D. Arling as a Class I director to serve on the Board of Directors until the next Annual Meeting of Stockholders to be held in 2016 or until the election and qualification of his successor;

-Proposal Two: To hold an advisory vote on executive compensation;
+Proposal Two: To hold an advisory vote on executive compensation; and

-Proposal Three: To ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as our auditors for the year ended December 31, 2013; and
+Proposal Three: To ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as our auditors for the year ended

+December 31, 2015.